 Pre-exposure prophylaxis (PrEP)

 PrEP is a method of using anti-retroviral drugs (ARVs) – usually used for treating people with HIV – to stop those at the very highest risk from contracting the virus.

 Evidence shows PrEP can be highly effective in preventing HIV infection as long as the drugs are taken regularly when people are at risk.

 Evidence of effectiveness is strongest for men who have sex without a condom with multiple male partners.

 For further information on PrEP, including its effectiveness, availability and potential side-effects, please see our PrEP page and HIV FAQs.

 A dental dam is a small sheet of latex that works as a barrier between the mouth and the vagina or anus to reduce the risk of STIs during oral sex.

-Sharing needles and injecting equipment
+Needles and injecting equipment

 A GP or drug counsellor should be able to advise you about both needle exchange programmes and methadone programmes.

 If you’re having a tattoo or piercing, it’s important that a clean, sterilised needle is used.